Prescribe morning-after pills in advance, say pediatricians

 Calling the AAP decision “significant,” Susan Wood, former assistant commissioner for women’s health at the Food and Drug Administration (FDA), said, “it’s not often you see physician organizations saying that their patients are better off without the physician involvement.”

-“Some pediatricians are already doing this,” said Dr. Melissa Kottke, director of The Jane Fonda Center for Adolescent Reproductive Health at Emory University and medical director for the teen services program at Grady Memorial Hospital in Atlanta where it is common practice to provide Plan B, “a morning after pill”, in an advanced fashion.

-“Pediatricians who primarily take care of adolescents may already be comfortable with it but what this recommendation does is provide encouragement and support for pediatricians who take care of the full spectrum of pediatrics.”
+It is anyone’s guess whether pediatricians will heed their organization’s recommendation, but AAP leaders are optimistic.

-Dr. Cora Breuner, a pediatrician at Seattle Children’s Hospital who led the AAP panel that produced the recommendations said pediatricians in general have preferred not to talk about emergency contraception, let alone offer advance prescriptions.
+“We do hope that pediatricians read the policy statement and follow the recommendations,” said Dr. Cora Breuner, a pediatrician at Seattle Children’s Hospital who led the AAP panel that produced the recommendations.
+“The Academy prides itself on a devoted membership.”

-“We tend not to like bringing up stuff that’s controversial,” she said.

 Emergency contraception for adolescents has been one of the most politically fraught areas in healthcare for almost a decade.

-In 2005 the U.S. Food and Drug Administration declined to approve any over-the-counter sales of Plan B, overruling its panel of outside experts as well as its own scientists.
+In 2005 the FDA declined to approve any over-the-counter sales of Plan B, a “morning-after pill,” overruling its panel of outside experts as well as its own scientists.
 Last December the FDA reversed that stance and moved to approve over-the-counter sales with no age limits.
-But Health and Human Services (HHS) Secretary Kathleen Sebelius overruled it, ordering that for girls under 17 the pills remain available only by prescription.
+But Health and Human Services Secretary Kathleen Sebelius overruled it, ordering that for girls under 17 the pills remain available only by prescription.

-The FDA subsequently denied a Citizen’s Petition that would have allowed over-the-counter access to emergency contraception for women of all ages.

-As a result, teenagers “face a significant barrier if they suddenly need emergency contraception at midnight on a Saturday,” said Susan Wood, former assistant commissioner for women’s health at the FDA.
-She resigned from the agency in 2005 over its Plan B decision and is now director of the Jacobs Institute of Women’s Health at George Washington University in Washington, D.C.
+The policy means that women in their 20s, 30s, or beyond must also present proof of age, and that teenagers “face a significant barrier if they suddenly need emergency contraception at midnight on a Saturday,” said Wood, who resigned from the FDA in 2005 over its Plan B decision and is now director of the Jacobs Institute of Women’s Health at George Washington University in Washington, D.C.

-The Center for Reproductive Rights, a global legal advocacy organization devoted to reproductive rights, has filed a lawsuit seeking to overturn Sebelius’ decision and welcomed the AAP recommendation.

-”We are very pleased to see this recommendation because it represents progress towards our ultimate goal which is that women of all ages should have unrestricted access to emergency contraception, said Janet Crepps, senior counsel in the U.S. legal program at the Center.

 The most common form of emergency contraception is a high dose of a regular birth-control pill such as Plan B and Plan B One-Step from Teva Pharmaceutical Industries Ltd or Next Choice from Watson Pharmaceuticals Inc. They generally sell for $10 to $80 and, although they can work as long as 120 hours after unprotected sex, are most effective in the first 24 hours.

 All work by preventing ovulation, not by stopping the implantation of a fertilized egg.
-“These are not abortifacients,” said Seattle Children’s Breuner.
-Abortifacients are drugs or devices used to cause abortion.
+“These are not abortifacients,” said Breuner.

 A 2006-08 survey found that 14 percent of sexually experienced girls had used emergency contraception, up from 8 percent in a 2002 survey.
 The most common reason was condom failure, but 13 percent of the girls said it was because of rape.